blockfreight/go-bftx/README.md

 Package: go-blockfreight - Blockfreight™ v0.0.1

-Description: go-blockfreight is the Blockfreight™ is a full node implementation and cli-tool for the Blockfreight™ blockchain of global freight.
+Description: go-blockfreight is the reference Blockfreight™ full node implementation and cli-tool for the Blockfreight™ blockchain of global freight.

-A network for the free trade of physical goods so powerful it is powering the most project in Worldwide Shipping today.
+A network for the free trade of physical goods so powerful it is part of the most advanced project in global shipping today.

-go-blockfreight is a powerful, reliable, efficient, and handy Go app for communication with the Blockfreight,Inc suite of tools for Blockrefight™.
+go-blockfreight is a powerful, reliable, efficient and handy Go app for communicating with the Blockrefight™ blockchain.

 ## Dependency: